-- I In the Study toolbar, click Show Default Solver. - 2 In the Model Builder window, expand the Solution I (soll) node. - 3 In the Model Builder window, expand the Study I>Solver Configurations> Solution I (soll)>Stationary Solver I node, then click Parametric I. - 4 In the Settings window for Parametric, click to expand the Continuation section. - 5 Select the Tuning of step size check box. - 6 In the Maximum step size text field, type 0.01. - 7 From the Predictor list, choose Linear. - 8 In the Model Builder window, under Study I>Solver Configurations>Solution I (soll)> Stationary Solver I click Fully Coupled I. - 9 In the Settings window for Fully Coupled, click to expand the Method and Termination section. - 10 From the Nonlinear method list, choose Constant (Newton). - II From the Stabilization and acceleration list, choose Anderson acceleration.
+- I In the Study toolbar, click The Show Default Solver. - 2 In the Model Builder window, expand the Solution I (soll) node. - 3 In the Model Builder window, expand the Study I>Solver Configurations> Solution I (soll)>Stationary Solver I node, then click Parametric I. - 4 In the Settings window for Parametric, click to expand the Continuation section. - 5 Select the Tuning of step size check box. - 6 In the Maximum step size text field, type 0.001. - 7 From the Predictor list, choose Linear. - 8 In the Model Builder window, under Study I>Solver Configurations>Solution I (soll)> Stationary Solver I click Fully Coupled I. - 9 In the Settings window for Fully Coupled, click to expand the Method and Termination section. - 10 From the Nonlinear method list, choose Constant (Newton).